akhilmunnuru26/Netflix-GPT/README.md

 --> Intialize Firebase -> command: firebase init and select hosting -->  in hositing select public directory -> build, hosting to firebase (optionally) github option --> Firebase Deploy -> command: firebase deploy
+--> Implemented Sign up API & logic using firebase
+--> IMplemented Sign In API & logic  using firebase --> Setup the redux store, Created userSlice and added it to store,provided the store to app -->